Console/console.github.io/_galleries/iss-transit-2026.markdown

       - solar
 ---

 An off the cuff attempt at capturing the ISS as it transited the sun one day in June.
-I used a Dwarf 3 smart telescope to take a 4k video of the transit at 30 frames per secondm.
+I used a Dwarf 3 smart telescope to take a 4k video of the transit at 30 frames per second.
 Loaded the subsequent video into PIPP for conversion into a series of tiff files.

 I then created a "base" solar image using footage before and after the ISS transit to provide a nice stacked and sharpened image for me to work on in GIMP, then I individually sharpened each transit TIFF image in registax 6 using wavelets.